What to bring and plan for before your child’s screening

 Everything you need to know to get the most out of your screening

-Let us know you're coming by making an appointment online by clicking HERE or by calling the office at 541-383-6357.
-We offer a few walk-in appointments, but be sure to allow 30-45 minutes prior to the start of screening to complete intake materials.
+Let us know you’re coming by making an appointment online by clicking HERE or by calling the office at 541-383-6357.
+If you don’t know your schedule, you can always walk in on the day of screening, just make sure to come at least an hour before the screening ends.

 You’ll find that the screening is like a resource fair with different stations to visit.
 At each station, there is a different early childhood specialist who will provide an activity and an assessment for your child.
 You [or a caregiver who has your permission to attend the screening with your child] will be invited to discuss your child’s specific needs and milestones, and then the screener will provide recommendations.